kanzure/python-vaults/README.md

 This repository contains an experimental prototype of Bitcoin vaults using pre-signed transactions.

-All of the interesting work is in [vaults/experiment.py](vaults/experiment.py) for now.
+The main entry point is in [initialize.py](vaults/commands/initialize.py) in the `commands/` directory.

 It works by connecting to bitcoind using RPC, mining some BTC to a specific address, and then begins planning an entire tree of pre-signed transactions